Chinese Car Brands

 Chery Logo

 Chery is an automobile company founded with the support of Wuhu City Hall.
-Appearing in 1997, it purchased Ford industrial equipment with investors’ money, and two years later, it started producing cars.
+In 1997, it purchased Ford industrial equipment with investors’ money and started producing cars two years later.
 Chery owns the first Chinese automobile plant built outside the PRC.
 At the same time, the company exports its products to several dozen countries, justifying the symbolic name, which translates as “Blessing from above.”

 JAC